 Our multi-tiered education programme intends to teach children and young adults about the importance of conserving primates and other species for the benefit of the environment, and to empower them to take a stand in their own communities to help protect wildlife.
 Representatives from the VMF have also gone to numerous farms, schools, hospitals and residential areas with wild vervet troops to provide advice and expertise on conflict prevention.
 You can find more information about living around the vervets here or contact email@example.com with any questions or concerns.

 Our teams loves to engage with school groups to teach them more about the monkeys and get them active in conservation.
-Our education team visits regional schools to provide classes centred around vervets and their importance for local ecosystems, in both English and Afrikaans.
+Our education team visits regional schools to provide classes centred around vervets and their importance for local ecosystems.
 We also welcome classes to the foundation for guided tours and follow-up activities to learn more about the sanctuary and our rehabilitation work.
 By engaging children in conservation today, we can help cultivate our wildlife stewards for tomorrow.

-If your school is near the VMF and interested in becoming involved with our education programme, visiting the foundation or participating in our Vegan Chef Programme, contact firstname.lastname@example.org
+If your school is near the VMF and interested in becoming involved with our education programme, visiting the foundation, contact firstname.lastname@example.org

-In addition to our Vegan Chef Programme, the VMF also participates in several other vegan outreach initiatives, including food stalls at local food fairs.
+In addition to our education programme on vervets, the VMF also participates in several other vegan outreach initiatives, including food stalls at local food fairs.
 Our kitchen renovation also allows us to host vegan cooking lessons for both onsite volunteers and local enthusiasts.
 We provide Vegan Lifestyle Workshops and screen vegan/environmental documentaries for our many international volunteers for those interested in transitioning into a plant-based lifestyle when they return home.